 G C E A D

-You get the blow notes on this harp.
+You get the draw notes on this harp.

-And together, they give you the full pentatonic scale, arranged to that the draw notes is always higher than the blow note.
+And together, they give you the full pentatonic scale, arranged to that the draw note in any given hole is always higher than the blow note.

 Chords in stacked fourths

 The chordal byproduct of this note layout is that you get chords of stacked fourths (notes four steps apart in the scale) instead of the thirds that are used to create basic chords such as C E G (the C major triad, or basic chord of three notes) and A C E (the basic A minor triad).
 Chords in fourths are a staple of jazz piano starting in the mid-1950s, but it’s very unusual for a harmonica to be tuned that way.

 Chords voiced in fourths tend to always sound unsettled, because they don’t give you all the notes of a basic triad at the same time.
 This harp gives you both the triad if you want it, and the unsettled, shifting stack of fourths with its color notes and dissonances.

 A spiral harmonica note layout (or tuning) is one where any given note in the scale is, say, a blow note in the first octave, a draw note in the second, a blow note again in the third, and so on – every note in the scale keeps flipping breath direction in each octave.
 And yes, the mismatch between even-numbered blow-draw pairs and an uneven number of scale notes – whether the five notes of a pentatonic scale or the seven notes of a major or minor scale – will naturally produce a spiral tuning, unless you introduce either a duplicated note or two successive scale notes on the same breath direction.